ljoonal/ReModCE/README.md

 [![All Releases](https://img.shields.io/github/downloads/RequiDev/ReModCE/latest/total.svg?style=for-the-badge&logo=appveyor)](https://github.com/RequiDev/ReModCE/releases/latest)

-# ReMod CE
+# ReMod LJ
-ReMod Community Edition - A All-in-One VRChat mod to suit all your needs using [MelonLoader](https://github.com/LavaGang/MelonLoader)
+A slight fork of: ReMod Community Edition - A All-in-One VRChat mod to suit all your needs using [MelonLoader](https://github.com/LavaGang/MelonLoader).

+Mostly just removes features for more paranoid users and makes building on linux possible.

 # Description
 This is essentially a public version of my invite-only VRChat mod.
 It's a cut-down version with no connection to the ReMod server and with it's security measures removed.